vnieder/Astronomy-FITS-Pipeline/README.md

 ![image](./static/lightCurveOutput.png)

-- Results from the first full usage trial indicate the need for relative flux calculation refinement, outlier considerations, and a method of target location invoving WCS transformations rather than loose pixel math.
+- Results from the first full usage trial indicate the need for relative flux calculation refinement, outlier considerations, and a method of target location invoving WCS transformations rather than loose catalogue/pixel math, assuming this proves computationally effective.
 - A scientific method for deterining aperture placements and comparison stars is also necessary.

 ## CSV Functionality